 Every year, EULAR and EULAR’s Standing Committee of PARE offer the Edgar Stene Prize for the best essay based on a specific topic.
-The winner receives a prize money of €1000, awarded during the opening plenary session of the EULAR Annual European Congress of Rheumatology, where the winner also presents their essay as an oral presentation to delegates of the congress.
-The winner will also be provided with travel to Amsterdam, and hotel accommodation for up to 4 nights, as well as an invitation to the Congress dinner.
+The winner receives a prize money of €1000, awarded during the opening plenary session of the 20th EULAR Annual European Congress of Rheumatology in Madrid, Spain in June 2019, where the winner will also present their essay as an oral presentation to delegates of the congress.
+The winner will also be provided with travel to Madrid, and hotel accommodation for up to 4 nights, as well as an invitation to the Congress dinner.
 The runner up will be awarded €700 and the essay in third place will win €300.

 Submitting your essay

 Entries are accepted across Europe to member organisations of the EULAR Standing Committee of PARE.
 In the United Kingdom (UK), EULAR PARE’s national member organisation, the Arthritis and Musculoskeletal Alliance (ARMA) will appoint a judging panel to decide upon the one essay which will be submitted to EULAR on behalf of the UK.